 Before he could ask, however, Coba looked around.
 "We'd better get back to camp before it gets dark."

-The boy scoffed, but nodded.
+The boy scoffed at the obvious statement but nodded.
 "Which way, genius?"

 "Let's get going, then," Terry grunted, standing stiffly.
 Once Coba got up as well, the two kids limped along through the trees, eventually finding a trail.
 "Oh look, you were right," Terry said with no enthusiasm.